 The first: Respect your computer’s warnings!

 That’s right.
-Downloading ransomware on your computer alone might not be bad yet.
+Downloading ransomware on your computer alone might not be the end game yet.
 It is when you execute (a.k.a “run,” “open,” or “view”) it that causes trouble.

 (In many cases, though, downloading and running a piece of software is combined in a single action.
 So, clicking on an embedded link within an email message alone might mean you’re about to excuse some malicious code.)

 Here’s the good news: When you’re about to do something that can change the system, the computer will always confirm that with you.
-This is your last chance to stay safe.
+It’s your last chance to stay safe.

 That said, when there’s a pop-up asking whether you want to proceed, take your time to make sure before responding affirmatively.
 Don’t just click on “Yes,” “OK,” “Run,” etc., without knowing what will happen as a result.